 - Changing the mother’s position

-- Providing the mother medications to slow contractions
+- Providing medications to the mother to slow down the contractions

 - In case the compression of the cord is due to low levels of amniotic fluid, an amnioinfusion is conducted.